MrFryProjects/MrFryProjects/README.md

 - 👋 Hi, my name is Logan Fry
 - 👀 I’m interested in developing a broad programming skillset, with special interest in data gathering and interpretation.
-I am also fond of binary specifications (see "PNG Interpreter").
+I am also fond of serialization (see "PNG Interpreter").
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on small projects
 - 📫 Contact me: loganfrybusiness(at)gmail(dot)com